Get

 Penny’s favorite spot on the couch

 I’ve never been much of a dog person.
-Growing up, my family had dogs, the most memorable being a black Lab named Beauty.
+Growing up, my family had dogs, and the most memorable being a black Lab named Beauty.
 But Beauty was my sister’s dog, and while I of course loved her as the family dog, other dogs were just dogs to me.

 One day, my niece told me that she had found an abandoned puppy and wanted to know if we’d be interested in taking it.
 I wasn’t too keen on the idea, because being a mom and having three cats at home already, I didn’t need anything else to take care of, nor did I know hardly anything about caring for a dog.
 But my husband and daughter seemed excited about it, so I finally caved because the puppy needed someone to take care of her forever.